 You may register the copyright yourself by submitting to the Registrar of Copyrights the appropriate application form, a filing fee and one or two copies of the work.
 In order to have full protection against infringement, this should be done as soon as possible.
 Information and forms can be obtained from the Registrar of Copyrights, Library of Congress, Washington D.C.
 20559.

 You may choose to copyright your thesis or dissertation by adding the copyright notice, submitting a copy to the Registrar of Copyrights, but not registering it.
 (Federal copyright law requires that copies of all works published with notices of copyright be deposited with the Library of Congress, even if the copyright is not registered).
 However, to protect your rights in a copyright dispute and in order to be compensated for damages caused by infringement, your copyright must be registered.

-When you file your thesis or dissertation, you will receive a Letter of Certification that states you have completed all the requirements for your degree and which will provide the official conferral date of your degree.
-This certificate may be given to your employer for proof of degree until the Registrar's Office issues an official transcript or diploma.
+When you file your thesis or dissertation, you will receive a Degree Conferral Letter that states you have completed all the requirements for your degree and which will provide the official conferral date of your degree.
+This letter may be given to your employer for proof of degree until the Registrar's Office issues an official transcript or diploma.
 You must complete a form to request your transcript or diploma.
 Official transcripts normally are available two months after the official degree conferral date, diplomas normally are available four months after this date.